ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 [  PASSED  ] 3 tests.
 ```

-Constructing an invalid `Matrix` is very useful, but does not
-really make the `Matrix` class very helpful.
+Constructing an invalid `Matrix` is very useful, but does not really make the `Matrix` class very helpful.

-You can add some getters,
-methods that allow you to query some information about a `Matrix` object:
+You can add some getters, methods that allow you to query some information about a `Matrix` object:
-- `getNumRows`: get the number of rows this matrix has
+- `getNumRows`: get the number of rows this matrix has.
-- `getNumColumns`: get the number of rows this matrix has
+- `getNumColumns`: get the number of rows this matrix has.
-- `getNumElements`: get the number of elements this matrix has (i.e. rows x
+- `getNumElements`: get the number of elements this matrix has (rows x
-  columns elements)
+  columns elements).
-- `getSizeInBytes`: get size (in bytes) used by this matrix (i.e rows x columns
+- `getSizeInBytes`: get size in bytes used by this matrix (rows x columns
-  x sizeof(element))
+  x sizeof(element)).

 Add those methods in the public section of `Matrix` in
 `include/Matrix/Matrix.h`: